Comment on Nuclear Fusion 66, 016012 (2026) and arXiv:2508.03561 by Richard Fitzpatrick, A Simple Model of Current Ramp-Up and Ramp-Down in Tokamaks: Poloidal flux and its evolution in tokamaks

-Although Fitzpatrick gave an expression for the profile of perpendicular energy diffusivity of some generality in his Equation (88), he actually determined the current profile that would be obtained for only one case, a radially constant energy-diffusivity profile.
-He then checked that the resulting current profile is not disruptive using the internal inductance $\ell_i$, Fitzpatrick's Equation (90), and the edge safety factor $q_a$ of the 1987 Cheng, Furth, and Boozer study \cite{MHD stab} in a cylindrical approximation of disruptions in TFTR.
+Although the paper \cite{Fitzpatrick:2026} gave an expression for the profile of perpendicular energy diffusivity of some generality, Equation (88), the paper actually determined the current profile that would be obtained for only one case, a radially constant energy-diffusivity profile.
+The resulting current profile is not disruptive using the internal inductance $\ell_i$, Equation (90) in \cite{Fitzpatrick:2026}, and the edge safety factor $q_a$ based on the 1987 Cheng, Furth, and Boozer study \cite{MHD stab} in a cylindrical approximation of disruptions in TFTR.
+In the paper \cite{Fitzpatrick:2026}, the only source of heating was Ohmic and the only source of cooling was the thermal transport coefficient, which obeyed a strong assumption---a fixed profile in time that was spatially constant.
+In reality, fusion power is centrally concentrated and quickly ceases during shutdown.
+The radiated power from impurities has a complicated dependence on temperature, and impurities modify the resistivity profile through the $Z_{eff}$ dependence of the resistivity $\eta$.

-What Fitzpatrick did not do is determine the range of profiles of his energy diffusivity that give non-disruptive current profiles even by the Cheng et al criterion that he was using.
+What was not done in \cite{Fitzpatrick:2026} is to determine the range of profiles of the energy diffusivity that give non-disruptive current profiles by the Cheng et al criterion---even in the approximation of ignoring the subtleties of heating and radiative cooling.
+Showing stability for one time-independent thermal-diffusivity profile, which was a spatial constant, is not a reliable guide for determining the danger of disruptions.

-Showing stability for one profile of the heat diffusivity is certainly no guide for determining the danger of disruptions.
-It might be noted, that the general view among tokamak experts is that energy diffusivity is not the correct way to characterize energy transport.
-The temperature profiles are given rigidity by microturbulence.
-See for example Reference \cite{Holland:2021}.
-This rigidity is sometimes thought to ensure that a spatially constant loop voltage will give disruption-stable current profiles.